PureVPN Review: Good Choice In 2023?

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When the test was conducted, PureVPN clocked a download speed of 126.9 MB/s and an upload speed of 14.6 MB/s, which was only good enough for the second-lowest place in our ranking, far off the top performers.
+During testing, PureVPN clocked a download speed of 113.1 MB/s and an upload speed of 41.4 MB/s, securing it a respectable eleventh place in our ranking.

 The diagram below shows PureVPN's average speeds over the past months.

 Download: 47.3 Mbit/s 47.3